-Peptic ulcers -- open sores in the lining of the stomach, esophagus, or duodenum (the first part of the intestine) -- are common.
-According to the American College of Gastroenterology, about 20 million Americans will develop an ulcer during their life.
+Peptic ulcers, open sores in the lining of the stomach, esophagus, or duodenum (the first part of the intestine), are common.
 Contrary to popular belief, ulcers are not caused by spicy food or stress.
 Instead, a type of bacteria called Helicobacter pylori is usually to blame.
-Long term use of nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil), can also cause ulcers.
+Long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil), can also cause ulcers.

 Signs and Symptoms